avian-digital-forensics/avian-scripts/README.md

 4. From the Avian Scripts directory you just unpacked, copy the `avian-inapp-scripts` sub-directory into the directory Nuix just opened.
 Not the entire directory, just the one sub-directory.

-5. Run the script 'Setup'.
+5. Run the script 'Setup' from inside NUIX.
 The first time, it will ask you for the 'Avian main script directory'.
 This is the one you unpacked in step 2.